metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_helm_chart_v1beta1_manifest.md

 Optional:

 - `access_from` (Attributes) AccessFrom defines an Access Control List for allowing cross-namespace references to this object. (see [below for nested schema](#nestedatt--spec--access_from))
 - `reconcile_strategy` (String) Determines what enables the creation of a new artifact.
-Valid values are('ChartVersion', 'Revision').See the documentation of the values for an explanation on their behavior.Defaults to ChartVersion when omitted.
+Valid values are ('ChartVersion', 'Revision').
+See the documentation of the values for an explanation on their behavior.
+Defaults to ChartVersion when omitted.
 - `suspend` (Boolean) This flag tells the controller to suspend the reconciliation of this source.
-- `values_file` (String) Alternative values file to use as the default chart values, expected tobe a relative path in the SourceRef.
-Deprecated in favor of ValuesFiles,for backwards compatibility the file defined here is merged before theValuesFiles items.
+- `values_file` (String) Alternative values file to use as the default chart values, expected to be a relative path in the SourceRef.
+Deprecated in favor of ValuesFiles, for backwards compatibility the file defined here is merged before the ValuesFiles items.
 Ignored when omitted.
-- `values_files` (List of String) Alternative list of values files to use as the chart values (values.yamlis not included by default), expected to be a relative path in the SourceRef.Values files are merged in the order of this list with the last file overridingthe first.
+- `values_files` (List of String) Alternative list of values files to use as the chart values (values.yaml is not included by default), expected to be a relative path in the SourceRef.
+Values files are merged in the order of this list with the last file overriding the first.
 Ignored when omitted.
-- `version` (String) The chart version semver expression, ignored for charts from GitRepositoryand Bucket sources.
+- `version` (String) The chart version semver expression, ignored for charts from GitRepository and Bucket sources.
 Defaults to latest when omitted.

 <a id="nestedatt--spec--source_ref"></a>
 ### Nested Schema for `spec.source_ref`

 Required:

-- `kind` (String) Kind of the referent, valid values are ('HelmRepository', 'GitRepository','Bucket').
+- `kind` (String) Kind of the referent, valid values are ('HelmRepository', 'GitRepository', 'Bucket').
 - `name` (String) Name of the referent.

 Optional: